Vishakha93/PasswordSecurityExtension/README.md

 2. Detect the entering of the passwords on the wrong website : Mitesh
 3. Modify link-clicking behaviour : Divyam

-Since Vishakha and Mitesh have experience on Frontend -> Working on tasks 1 & 2 Divyam will explore the Frontend tech stack first : Bootstrap, jQuery and AJAX and then task 3.

 ## Questions

 1. On visitng a website, how to detect a new login form filling?
 2. On visiting a website, how to detect the login box - User Box and Password Box ?
 2. Should we display relevant existing password credential to users? - Just like Chrome dropdown on Citi
 3. Should we show dialog box on Password Change ?
 Is the feature in scope?

 ## UI Components